JessMair/Tots-Play/README.md

-# The Stratergy Plane
+# The Strategy Plane

 ## User Stories

+-	As a user I want to be able to easily navigate through the site
+-	As a user I want to be able to see clear information regarding the hours of operation
+-	As a user I want to visualise what I can expect when I visit the stay and play
+-	As a user I do not want the site to be overwhelming, but instead simplistic and concise
+-	As a user I want to be able to call or email/send a message to the company through the site
+-	As a user I want to be able to see the company address, and for it to be easily accessible no matter where I am on the site
+-	As a user I want the site to be easy to learn so that when I return in the future, the sites layout is familiar as I have processed it the first time due to the site being logical in its presentation

-## My Goal
+## My Goal as the Owner

-From the information gathered from the 'user stories', and my own personal views, I wanted to create a site that was had the following.
+I wanted to create a site that was had the following.

-Easy to naviagate - This was to ensure first time learning, thus making the site intuitive.
+- Easy to navigate - This was to ensure first time learning, thus making the site intuitive.
-I wanted a site that although designed to be viewed by adults, gave a clear impression of being a place that is suitable for children
+- I want a site that although designed to be viewed by adults, gave a clear impression of being a place that is suitable for children
-I wanted the site to display all the key information that would be useful to help the visitier make a decision to physically come to Tots Play.
+- I want the site to display all the key information that would be useful to help the visitor decide to physically come to Tots Play.
-I did this by ensuring opening times, services on offer and the address/contact details are all easy to locate on the home page.
-I included colourful and joyful images to convey a place that offers positive experiences to its visiters.
+- I want colourful and joyful images to convey a place that offers positive experiences to its visitors.
-I did not want the site to be overwhelming for those who view it, and I feel that I have achieved this